SebasGTX1/simple_shell/README.md

 HISTORY

-       Since the alpha version no new versions have been made.
+       This is the first version of SeRiShell.

 AUTHORS